 Just off the coast from Sandpiper golf course, these four structures sit quietly.
 Several times a day people look at them and ask each other, what are those?
 And usually the answer is a random guess.
 Here’s the story.

 In the early 1930s, Ellwood was a booming oil field.
 It all started where Sandpiper is today in a well named “Luton-Bell No. 1“.
 Shortly after they struck oil there, wells sprung up all round the area and the coast got pretty ugly.
 Eventually some of the well’s production slowed down and they were capped.

 Starting in the 1950s, some wells were permanently plugged and abandoned and portions of the piers were removed.

-Unfortunately, they did a really bad job of removing them, leaving pilings and pipes exposed in shallow water and portions of piers left freestanding.
+Unfortunately, they did a really bad job of removing them over all, leaving pilings and pipes exposed in shallow water and portions of piers left freestanding.
 In the background of the 1970 photo above, you can see two remaining well towers in the center and the old Bird Island to the far right.